 - Human Resources

-Business Licenses and Certifications
+Business Licensure and Certification

 Project management professionals must meet education and work experience requirements and pass the PMP examination.
-The certification is open to associate degree holders as well as those with higher-level degrees.
-The process costs between $400 and $550, and certified PMPs earn 20% higher salaries on average than non-certified project managers.
+This certification is open to associate degree-holders.
+The process costs $400-$550, and certified PMPs report earning up to 25% more than noncertified project managers.

-- APICS Certified Supply Chain Professional (CSCP): Supply chain professionals earn a certification through APICS by passing an exam and meeting continuing education requirements.
+Supply chain professionals can earn a certification through APICS by passing an exam and meeting continuing education requirements.
 Applicants must have three years of supply chain experience or a bachelor's degree.

 Career and Salary Outlook for Business Graduates

 Business graduates can look forward to promising career prospects.
 According to the BLS, business and financial careers are projected to grow by 5% between 2019 and 2029.

 There is great diversity among business careers, including occupations with some of the largest workforces in the country.
 Depending on their degree, graduates may qualify for entry-level administrative support positions or upper-level management roles.
 The following section covers several popular business careers and their median salaries.